 Inbound Scheduling

-Requiring suppliers to book receiving appointments smooths the labor curve and prevents morning pileups at the dock.
+We require suppliers to book receiving appointments, which smooths the labor curve and prevents morning pileups at the dock.

 Fix 03